ADHD Questions & Answers

 If you're in immediate danger, call 911.
 For crisis support, call or text 988 for the Suicide & Crisis Lifeline, or text HOME to 741741 for the Crisis Text Line.
 Both are available 24/7, free, and confidential.

-How should I prepare for my first evaluation?
+View complete crisis help guideHow should I prepare for my first conversation with a professional?

-What if treatment isn't working?
+What if my current supports aren't working?

 Technical Questions